Walter Vetrivel

 Walter Vetrivel is a 1993 Indian Tamil-language action film written and directed by P. Vasu.
 The film stars Sathyaraj, Sukanya and Ranjitha, with Vijayakumar, Goundamani, Nassar, Gandhimathi, Mohan Raj and Raj Chander in supporting roles.
 It revolves around a disciplined police officer who turns against his brother who has turned to crime.

 Walter Vetrivel was released on 14 January 1993 and became a blockbuster commercial success, with a 200-day run in theatres.
-The film was later remade in Telugu as S. P. Parasuram, in Hindi as Khuddar, and in Kannada as Dalavayi.
+The film was later remade in Telugu as S. P. Parasuram, in Hindi as Khuddar, and in Kannada as Dalavayi, and in Bangla as Desh Daradi.